Monday, June 22, 2026

 _______

-In a weird way Chisel is Australia's version of the Tragically Hip, massively popular at home but no matter how hard they tried the failed miserably in their attempts to crack the American market.
+In a weird way Chisel is Australia's version of the Tragically Hip, massively popular at home but no matter how hard they tried they both failed miserably in their attempts to crack the American market.

-SubHeader?...At the start of our sojourn we landed in Sydney and immediately took a bus out to the end of the line going north (which is another Chisel lyrical trope) because we'd been told that was a good place to start hitch hiking...And it was...Our final ride got us to Brisbane, which is where we plunked a few hundred dollars down on our super reliable Holden HD, which looked kind of like a late 60's Rambler sedan...Anyway, during that last hitch trip, one of the other passengers was a young red haired kid that the car's driver called Bluey, which is apparently the Australian version of the Irish 'Ginger' designation for folks of certain fiery follicular hue...Brizzy is, of course, slang for Brisbane...They shorten pretty much everything and stick a 'y' or and 'ie' on the end of it.
+SubHeader?...At the start of our sojourn we landed in Sydney and immediately took a bus out to the end of the line going north (which is another Chisel lyrical trope) because we'd been told that was a good place to start hitch hiking...And it was...Our final ride got us to Brisbane, which is where we plunked a few hundred dollars down on our super reliable Holden HD, which looked kind of like a late 60's Rambler sedan...Anyway, during that last hitch trip one of the other passengers was a young red haired kid that the car's driver kept calling Bluey, which is apparently the Australian version of the Irish 'Ginger' designation for folks of that fiery follicular hue...Brizzy is, of course, slang for Brisbane...They shorten pretty much everything down there and stick a 'y' or and 'ie' on the end of it.

 Thanks so much to reader EG for prodding me into doing the editing and publish button pushing on this one...It had been sitting in the queue for a few weeks now.